MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementclientgetaccountinfoasync.md

 **`entityHandle`** &nbsp; PFEntityHandle

-PFTitlePlayerHandle to use for authentication.
+PFEntityHandle to use for authentication.

 **`request`** &nbsp; [PFAccountManagementGetAccountInfoRequest*](../../pfaccountmanagementtypes/structs/pfaccountmanagementgetaccountinforequest.md)